-- HOT food.
+- 1. HOT food.
 Few things are more basic but more important.
-Check to see of your food is hot.
-Just because something is in the window, does not mean that it is hot.
+Check to see if your food is hot.
+Just because your plates are ready to be taken, does not mean that it is hot.
 If it is not hot, DO NOT TAKE IT OUT.
 Tell the manager.
 NEVER yell or argue with a cook.
-Go directly to the manager, Chef, or Sous Chef.
+Go directly to the manager.
 This will alleviate a lot of problems. - 2.
-The right food.
-Always check the ticket and make sure you are bringing the correct food to the guest, they will be angry if you serve the wrong food. - 3.
 Clean plates.
-Always check any plates, mugs, silverware, and napkins before you present them to the customer.
-Check food basket for grease spots, spilled food, etc. - 4.
+Always check any plates, mugs, silverware, and napkins before you present them to the customer. - 3.
 Correct portions.
 Always check to see that the product is in the right portions.
 Make sure you are taking YOUR order.
 This can be very embarrassing at the table.
-Always ask yourself if you would eat that item if it were brought to you. - 5.
+Always ask yourself if you would eat that item if it were brought to you. - 4.
 Call for back-ups.
-If something in the kitchen looks low and you are about to run out (bread) TELL SOMEONE.
-This is primarily for when we do not have runners. - 6.
-When bringing out drinks, be certain the glass is clean, filled to the proper level, and that the garnish is correct, fresh and attractive. - 7.
+If something in the kitchen looks low and you are about to run out, TELL SOMEONE.
+If you take one of the last bowls of soup, call for back-ups.
+If the salad is warm or wilted, do everyone a favor, and say something before the customer is served. - 5.
+When bringing out drinks, be certain the glass is clean, filled to the proper level, and that the garnish is correct, fresh and attractive. - 6.
 Cold food is as equally important as hot food.
-Make sure cold foods are going out cold, not warm or cool, but cold.
-Make sure cold food

-- is not served on a hot plate, if it is send the item back to the Chef or Sous Chef. - 8.
-Bring necessary condiments with order: i.e., ketchup, mustard, Parmesan cheese, etc. - 9.
+Make sure cold foods are going out cold, not warm or cool, but cold. - 7.
+Bring necessary condiments with order: i.e., ketchup, mustard, butter, pepper, etc. - 8.
 Check back... within two bites to make sure everything is perfect.
 Don't say, "Is everything o.k.?"
-Guests here this trite saying so often it's meaningless.
+Guests here this trite saying so often

+- it's meaningless.
 Say something like, "How's your filet cooked?"
-Be specific and sincere in wanting to know the answer. - 10.
+Be specific and sincere in wanting to know the answer. - 9.
 If the customer is not satisfied . . . or there is obviously something wrong at the table, i.e., cracked glass, foreign object in food, not cooked properly, etc., use the following steps: - Apologize. - Remove the items immediately. - ▶ Get a manager.
-Management will take the necessary steps in making sure that the problem is corrected and that the customer is 100% satisfied. - ▶ If it is a party of 8 or less, offer to re-plate the table so the guests can all dine together, immediately bring all items to the chef and explain exactly what happened, you have to do this yourself, do not send a runner with the message. - 11.
+Management will take the necessary steps in making sure that the problem is corrected and that the customer is 100% satisfied. - 10.
 Remember, the appearance of the exterior of the building, the greeting of the host, the cleanliness of the restrooms, the appearance of the staff, the quenching taste of our beverages, the flavor and freshness of our food, are all equal quality points.
 WE must control for the experience of our guests.